Opportunity-Holding/RESTar.Tutorial/README.md

     }
 }
 ```
 The application above is not very useful, however, since it doesn't really expose any app data through the REST API.
 Let's change that.
-RESTar can take a Starcounter database class and make its content available as a resource in the REST API.
+RESTar can take any Starcounter database class and make its content available as a resource in the REST API.
 To show RESTar which classes to expose, we simply decorate their definitions with the `RESTarAttribute` attribute.
 Like this:

 ```c#
 namespace RESTarTutorial